FlipAttack: Jailbreak LLMs via Flipping

 \subsection{Limitation}

-Although FlipAttack achieves a promising attack success rate, we summarize its three key limitations.
-1) The current noising process may not achieve the highest perplexity, as shown in Figure \ref{Fig:noise_process}.
-Developing more advanced noising methods is warranted.
+Although FlipAttack achieves a promising attack success rate, we summarize its three fundamental limitations.
+1) The current perturbation process may not achieve the highest perplexity, as shown in Figure \ref{Fig:noise_process}.
+Developing more advanced perturbation methods is warranted.
 2) Task-oriented few-shot in-context learning may fail because it can directly present harmful content to LLMs, as illustrated in Figure \ref{case:gpt4o_mini_fail_1}.
 Strategies for providing demonstrations stealthily need further discussion.
 3) FlipAttack appears less effective against LLMs with strong reasoning capabilities, such as OpenAI's o1 model.
 Exploring methods to bypass or jailbreak these robust reasoning-based LLMs is crucial.